Find a Doctor

 Co-Director, Aortic Disease Program; Cardiothoracic Surgeon; Assistant Professor, Tufts University School of Medicine

 Specialties: Surgical treatment of acquired heart disease, aortic aneurysm and dissection surgery, surgical repair of valvular heart disease, minimally invasive surgery, arrhythmia surgery, heart transplantation, circulatory assist devices

-If you have general or specific questions about the program, please feel free to e-mail the Program Director, Dr. Fredrick Chen.
+Please feel free to e-mail the Program Director, Dr. Fredrick Chen.
 To apply please access the universal application through ERAS.
-Contact Annette Cerulli by e-mail or phone, 617-636-5891, for additional pre-application information.
+Contact Kristi Frank by e-mail or phone, 617-636-0033, for additional pre-application information.